cyberark/conjur-google-cloud-marketplace/README.md

 ## Quick install with Google Cloud Marketplace

 Get up and running with a few clicks!
-Install this WordPress app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
+Install this Conjur app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
 Follow the [on-screen instructions](https://console.cloud.google.com/marketplace/details/cyberark/conjur-open-source).

 ## Command line instructions